akn714/Backend-Nodejs/README.md

     * Mongoose hooks - code which runs before saving or after saving the data in DB
         * pre-hooks - code runs before saving data
         ```js
         // all pre hooks run before all post hooks even if they are written below post hooks
         userSchema.pre('save', function(){
             console.log('befor saving in database', this) // this will print data that has been sent to mongoDB to save in DB
         })
         ```
+        * note : if a hooks is of same type then they will run in a sequence ( top to bottom )
+        ```js
+        // first this hook will run ...
+        userSchema.pre('save', function(){
+            // do stuff
+        })

+        // ... then this hook will run
+        userSchema.pre('save', function(){
+            // do some more stuff
+        })
+        ```
         * post-hooks - code runs after saving data